mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Now, we define a function simulating an employee that is uses the bathroom:
+Now, we define a function simulating an employee that uses the bathroom:

 ```java
 static Bathroom bathroom = new Bathroom();